eo282/Repository/README.md

 The main_v2.py code allows the training of a U-Net model anlaysing_model_output.py is used for visulisation of where the model is correctly and incorrectly identifying phase gradients

+To create environment for this code, please use the cuda_active_env.yml file

 If using please cite this github repository